 Crisis on the Planet of the Apes is a new VR game from IMAGINATI and FoxNext where you play the role of a captured ape in a story set between Rise of the Planet of the Apes (2014) and Dawn of the Planet of the Apes (2017).
 Interestingly, the two-hour narrative-action title allows you to step into the shoes of an ape from beginning to end and it fully immerses you throughout the whole experience.
-Be aware though, in order to play this game, you must be able to stand up and turn around, have a high tolerance of pain, and not be too fussed about a lack of free-exploration.
+Be aware though, in order to play this game, you must be able to stand up and turn around, have a high tolerance of pain, and not be too fussed about a lack of free exploration.

-Not everything is great though, there are some issues I had with Crisis on the Planet of the Apes and some things I felt that could have been done better.
+Not everything is great though, there are some issues I had with Crisis on the Planet of the Apes and some things I felt could have been done better.
 So, come with me as I grab a banana and swing into action in a VR experience which turns out to be a pretty fun game…

 *All images are from the PSVR Social screen and the PS4 system – PSVR is much more immersive when playing yourself*

-Crisis on the Planet of the Apes revolves around our protagonist, a captured ape who is about to be imprisoned by the humans.
+Crisis on the Planet of the Apes revolves around our protagonist, a captured ape who is about to be imprisoned by humans.
 Before you are locked away, you are given your name via a branding on your hand – you will be known as ‘139’.
-On a side note, this reminded me of Karl Pilkington from one of his ‘Monkey News’ segments on the XFM Ricky Gervais Show where they were talking about a circus many years ago where they had to refer to monkeys and apes as numbers because all the names had been taken… but I digress.
+On a side note, this reminded me of Karl Pilkington from one of his ‘Monkey News’ segments on the XFM Ricky Gervais Show where they were talking about a circus many years ago that had to refer to monkeys and apes as numbers because all the names had been taken… but I digress.
 Basically, you were captured because the simian flu has spread across the globe and the humans have captured the ‘intelligent apes’ in order to try and uncover a cure – I guess we should be happy they think we are intelligent.

-Some people may have an issue with the fact that you aren’t free to go where you wish as you must abide by set designated waypoints, but I never had an issue with this as the 2 hour experience I had was really fun and other than a few issues I had with my arms, I thought the game was well put together and delivered its story in a great way.
-Also, prior knowledge of any of the latest Planet of the Apes films isn’t needed as this is a self-contained story which explains everything, although if you have seen them then you will get the references thrown in and have more of a backstory to the action.
+Some people may have an issue with the fact that you aren’t free to go where you wish as you must abide by set designated waypoints, but I never had an issue with this as the 2-hour experience I had was really fun and other than a few issues I had with my arms, I thought the game was well put together and delivered its story in a great way.
+Also, prior knowledge of any of the latest Planet of the Apes films isn’t needed as this is a self-contained story that explains everything, although if you have seen them then you will get the references thrown in and have more of a backstory to the action.
 So, let’s dive into the mechanics…

 Crisis on the Planet of the Apes is operated with two move controllers and you are first treated to the visual change of your arms, which have turned into massive hands and very, very hairy arms – something I’m glad I’m not like in real life!
 The main thing I didn’t like at first, and never really got used to, is that you cannot turn in the game as this is yet another game that’s come from initially being designed for a room-scale PC VR system (This has now changed since a recent update).
 So, in order to get the full experience, you must either be sat in a way that you can rotate at least 180 degrees, or you must be stood up.
 I get the whole immersion thing, but sometimes the developers forget that PSVR is based on the lights of the lollipops, which can be hidden if you are turning around a lot.